 – Scandinavian-American Bulletin

 About the Authors

-Andrew Dennis has taught English at the University of Iceland and both English and Law at the University of Canterbury, Chirstchurch, where he is at present Senior Lecturer in Law.
+Andrew Dennis taught English at the University of Iceland and both English and Law at the University of Canterbury, Christchurch.

-Peter Foote is Professor of Old Icelandic at University College London.
+Peter Foote was of Old Icelandic at University College London.

 Richard Perkins was a lecturer in Norse Studies at University College London.